microsoft/vscode-docs/docs/editor/refactoring.md

 ## Common questions

-### Why don't I see any lightbulbs when there are errors in my code?
+### Why don't I see any light bulbs when there are errors in my code?

-Lightbulbs (Code Actions) are only shown when the cursor is over the text showing the error.
-Hovering over the text shows the error description, but you need to move the cursor or select text to see lightbulbs for Quick Fixes and refactorings.
+Light bulbs (Code Actions) are only shown when the cursor is over the text showing the error.
+Hovering over the text shows the error description, but you need to move the cursor or select text to see light bulbs for Quick Fixes and refactorings.